Particular social group: Australia

+However, the characteristic cannot be a fear of persecution.

+This approach combines the protected characteristics and social perception approaches established by UNHCR, and applies to refugee applications lodged after 16 December 2014.

 Canada

 The Immigration and Refugee Board of Canada is responsible for guidelines related to determining refugee status, including criteria for membership in a particular social group.
 The IRB and various scholars of Canadian refugee law have identified two key Supreme Court of Canada decisions that have helped delineate the definition of PSG: Canada (Attorney General) v.
 Ward (1993) and Chan v.
 Canada (Minister of Employment and Immigration) (1995).

 The Ward decision cited the Supreme Court's use of tests in Mayers, Cheung, and the United States' Matter of Acosta to identify three possible categories of PSGs: